tivelabs/memory-game/README.md

         - Category must be 'animals' or 'numbers'
         - Level must be 'easy' or 'medium' or 'hard'

-    - initGame returns an object with an array of hidden cards (cards), and the length of the array (xLength and yLength):
+    - initGame returns an object with an array of hidden cards (cards), an array with the entire cards data, and the length of the array (xLength and yLength):

     ```js
     {
         cards,
+        cardsResult,
         xLength,
         yLength
     }